jwjoel/KeyChain/README.md

 1. Click the KeyChain icon in your browser's toolbar to open the extension popup.

-2. Use the "Key List" tab to view your stored keys.
+2. Use the "Chain" tab to view your stored keys.
 If no keys are stored, an "empty message" will be displayed.

-3. Click the "Add Key" tab to add a new API key.
+3. Click the "AddKey" tab to add a new API key.

 ### Export and Import